Elizabeth Eldridge, BMT, MTA

 Fuelled by a desire to fight stigma, improve understanding and empower members of the public to provide support to persons in distress, Elizabeth founded Arpeggio Health

-Elizabeth has enjoyed sharpening her governance skills through volunteer work.
-She served on the Alzheimer Society of New Brunswick’s Board of Directors for six years, completed a two year term as President of the Canadian Association of Music Therapists and presently sits on the Board for her local Chamber of Commerce.
+Elizabeth has enjoyed sharpening her governance skills through board and committee work.
+She presently serves as President of the Alzheimer Society of New Brunswick, as Vice President of her local Chamber of Commerce and as a member of the Advisory Committee for Women in Business New Brunswick.
 She is also an active member of the Canadian Association of Professional Speakers.

 Elizabeth considers her busy but rewarding work schedule to be a true source of joy in her life, but she makes sure to take a regular dose of her own medicine in the form of self care — which she cites in her presentations as a core element of resilience and maintaining positive mental health.
-She identifies the three essential components of her personal “happy place” as a hot cup of coffee, a good book and her best gal pal: her Weimaraner pup, Ruby.
+She identifies the three essential components of her personal “happy place” as a hot cup of coffee, a good book and her best gal pals: her Weimaraner and German Shorthaired Pointer pups, Ruby and Violet.

 Click HERE to download Elizabeth's bio!